Financial-Times/o-forms/README.md

 #### Status

-To show a form input is "saving" or is "saved" apply a form status using the static method `updateInputStatus`.
+A form status is used to show an input is "saving" or is "saved".
+To show a status use the static method `updateInputStatus`.

 ```js
 const OForms = require('o-forms');